matthew-brett/barts-setup/barts_setup.md

   to adjust the vertical keystone.
 It seems to be about right more or less in the centre of its range.

-## Full list of connections for reference
+### Full list of connections for reference

 * MACBOOK:
     * Magsafe power.
     * mini-DVI to VGA to clergy monitor.
     * mini-DVI to VGA to projector.
     * If INTERNAL WIRED:
-        * USB-A to USB-A / ethernet hub.
+        * USB-A to USB-A HUB.
         * Ethernet from hub to ETHERNET SWITCH
-        * USB-A from hub to IPHONE SE lightning.
+        * USB-A from USB-A HUB to IPHONE SE lightning.
 * IPAD:
-    * USB-C hub
+    * USB-C HUB:
         * USB-A to USB external sound
         * USB-C to USB-C power adapter
         * If INTERNAL WIRED: